-According to Ria Novosti, the Russian Foreign Ministry confirmed that Moscow decided to suspend annual contributions to the Arctic Council until “real work” is resumed with the participation of all member states.
+According to Ria Novosti, the Russian Foreign Ministry confirmed that Moscow has decided to suspend annual contributions to the Arctic Council until “real work” resumes with the participation of all member states.

-Earlier, Russian Foreign Ministry Ambassador-at-Large Nikolai Korchunov said that Moscow does not rule out the possibility of withdrawing from the Arctic Council if the organization’s activities do not match Russia’s interests.
-According to Mr. Korchunov, the Arctic Council is operating “at the lowest level”.
+Earlier, Russian Foreign Ministry roving ambassador Nikolai Korchunov stated that Moscow does not rule out the possibility of withdrawing from the Arctic Council if the organization's activities are not in line with Russia's interests.
+According to Korchunov, the Arctic Council is operating "at the lowest level."

-The Arctic Council, established in 1996, is a high-level intergovernmental forum that facilitates cooperation in the region, particularly in the field of environmental protection.
-The Council is composed of Denmark (representing Greenland and the Faroe Islands), Iceland, Canada, Norway, Russia, the United States, Finland and Sweden.
-The member states rotate the presidency every two years.
+The Arctic Council, established in 1996, is a high-level intergovernmental forum aimed at facilitating regional cooperation, particularly in the field of environmental protection.
+The Council comprises Denmark (representing Greenland and the Faroe Islands), Iceland, Canada, Norway, Russia, the United States, Finland, and Sweden.
+Member states take turns holding the presidency every two years.

 Source